antoninvacheret/DataML-N2P/README.md

 ## Course content

-The rapid rise of Artifical Intelligence (AI) in the last fez decades has been quite remarkable.
-AI and especially machine learning is very well suited to automate many of the tasks related to modelisation and data analysis found in Nuclear and Particle Physics data.
+The rapid rise of Artifical Intelligence (AI) in the last few decades has been quite remarkable.
+Machine learning a sub-field of AI is very well suited to automate many of the tasks related to modelisation and data analysis found in Nuclear and Particle Physics data.
 The large amount of multi-dimensional data commonly processed can be deciphered using ML methods which in many areas has surpassed traditional approaches.
 Those methods enable the learning of complicated concepts and dependencies based on representation of the data.
 In this course, we will take a look at the basic concept and methods of machine learning from the point of view of a physicist, exploring and using datasets that are commonly found in theoritical and experimental physics.
 We will gradually move from simple architectures to more advanced one and cover the most common applications and pitfall of ML with the aim of giving all the basic knowledge needed to start applying those tools.

 The course will cover the following concepts and methods :